 ClientEarth organised a two-month fellowship between January and March 2017 in the United States for Chinese judges specializing in environmental law.
 This is the first such long-term overseas fellowship in environmental law for Chinese judges.

-The fellowship was jointly organized by ClientEarth’s China Programme, the U.S. Asia Partnership for Environmental Law at the Vermont Law School, the Environmental Law Institute and the Rubenstein School of Environment and Natural Resources at the University of Vermont.
+The fellowship was jointly organized by ClientEarth’s China office, the U.S. Asia Partnership for Environmental Law at the Vermont Law School, the Environmental Law Institute and the Rubenstein School of Environment and Natural Resources at the University of Vermont.